A birational description of the minimal exponent: Introduction

-We treat separately the case $\gamma\in \Z$ and the case $\gamma\not\in\Z$.
+We treat the cases $\gamma\in \Z$ and $\gamma\not\in\Z$ separately.
 If $\gamma=p\in \Z_{>0}$, then it was shown in \cite{MP} and \cite{FL} that the condition $\widetilde{\alpha}(Z)>p$ is equivalent to $Z$ having $(p-1)$-rational singularities.
 This is a condition that can be formulated in terms of a resolution of singularities of $Z$.
 The following result rephrases this condition in terms of the log resolution of $(X,Z)$.
 Let us denote by $Z_{\rm sing}$ the singular locus of $Z$.

 \begin{thm} If $Z$ is a reduced hypersurface in $X$ and $p\in \Z_{>0}$, then $\widetilde{\alpha}(Z)>p$ if and only if the following two conditions hold: \item[i)] We have

 \item[ii)] We have ${\rm codim}_Z(Z_{\rm sing})\geq 2p$. \end{thm} In fact, the proof will show that in ii) above, it is enough to assume that ${\rm codim}_Z(Z_{\rm sing})\geq \min\{3,2p\}$ (see Remark~\ref{codim_sing_locus}).
 The proof of Theorem~\ref{thm_char} follows easily from the results in \cite{MP}.